particle1331/ok-transformer/docs/intro.md

 $ pip install -e .
 ```

-Note that TensorFlow has been commented out in [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) &mdash; this only serves to specify the version used in the notebooks.
+Note that TensorFlow has been commented out in [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt).
+This only serves to specify the version used in the notebooks.
 Installing TensorFlow depends on the specific operating system and available
-hardware, so I leave this task to the reader.
+hardware, so this task is left to the reader.

 ## Hardware